Surprise Out-of-network Bill Dispute Resolution

 - The enrollee submits a request for dispute resolution to the Arizona Department of Insurance ("Department").

-- The Department evaluates the request to determine whether it may qualify for arbitration, and if not, the Department notifies the enrollee of the reason the request did not qualify for arbitration (and the process ends).
+- The Department evaluates the request to determine whether it may qualify for arbitration, and if it doesn't, the Department notifies the enrollee of the reason the request did not qualify for arbitration (and the process ends).

 - If the enrollee does not respond to a Department request for additional information, the enrollee's request for dispute resolution is deemed to have been withdrawn, and the Department will notify the enrollee of this fact (and the process ends).